longhorn/website/content/docs/1.7.0/deploy/install/_index.md

 ./longhornctl install preflight
 ```

+> **Note**:
+> Some immutable Linux distributions, such as SUSE Linux Enterprise Micro (SLE Micro), require you to reboot worker nodes after running the `install` sub-command.
+>
+> The documentation of the Linux distribution you are using should outline such requirements.
+For example, the [SLE Micro documentation](https://documentation.suse.com/sle-micro/6.0/html/Micro-transactional-updates/index.html#reference-transactional-update-usage) explains how all changes made by the `transactional-update` command become active only after the node is rebooted.

 ### Using the Environment Check Script

 We've written a script to help you gather enough information about the factors.